What You Need To Know About CrossFit Training and Your First Murph Workout

 4.It Can Be Done at Home

-"They can be done at home, at a hotel and even outdoors", Julom said.
-"In these situations where equipment is scarce, WODs can be programmed to only include bodyweight movements".
-Examples include push-ups, burpees, squat jumps and V-ups.
+“They can be done at home, at a hotel and even outdoors,” Julom said.
+“In these situations where equipment is scarce, WODs can be programmed to only include bodyweight movements.”
+Examples include push-ups, burpees, squats jumps and V-ups.

 5.It Improves Body Composition

 CrossFit workouts can be intense and, therefore, burn plenty of calories.
-When paired with a healthy diet, recovery and incremental progressions, these workouts may help to reduce fat—which is a perk for those whose main objective for doing CrossFit is to get lean while toning up.
+When paired with a healthy diet, recovery and incremental progressions, these workouts may help to reduce fat — which is perk for those whose main objective for doing CrossFit is to get lean while toning up.

 Words by Lauren Bedosky